 This 85-acre lake in Putnam County should provide some of the best largemouth bass angling in the Northeast Region.
-Twenty-two percent of bass sampled from the most recent electrofishing survey were at least 15 inches long.
-Anglers should be aware of the largemouth bass regulation change that occurred within the last year, as the lake went from a 15-inch minimum length limit on largemouth bass to the current regulation of a 14- to 18-inch closed slot.
+Forty-seven percent of bass sampled from the most recent electrofishing survey were at least 15 inches long and 10 percent of the bass being at least 18 inches long.
+Anglers should be aware of the largemouth bass regulation change that occurred within the last year and a half, as the lake went from a 15-inch minimum length limit on largemouth bass to the current regulation of a 14- to 18-inch closed slot.
 The lake also has an abundant population of channel catfish, so anglers should find plenty of 1-3-pound fish, with some 5-8-pound catfish available.
 Anglers are encouraged to harvest their limit of 4 channel catfish per day.
 Bluegill 6 inches and longer are not abundant, so fishing for that species will generally be slow.
+Crappie size has gone up over the past few years, so if anglers are able to locate them they should have a good day.
 Boaters are reminded that outboard motors in excess of 10 horsepower are allowed but must be operated at slow, no-wake speed.